How to convert a 3D object to ".glTF" (Blender 2.80)¶

 2.2.
 To see your materials in real time, don't forget to activate the "Look Dev" mode that you can find on the top right-hand side of the viewport.

-As we said earlier, Blender 2.80 is currently beta.
+We noticed some troubles with Blender 2.80 rendereing system.
 That is why sometimes the new rendering engine, Eevee, doesn't render right (totally dark objects, visual artefacts...).
 If that happens to you, try the button next to "Look Dev"(on the right), which is "Rendered".
 If that doesn't solve your problem, try to switch to Cycles engine in the render options.
 For more information about this, feel free to check that video by Blender Guru.

 2.3.
 If you want to reset all your textures for some reason, or that you don't understand how Blender has interpreted your material, it might be best to make your material again from scratch.
 To do that, go to the "Material" panel.